mariotoffia/go-geoindex/README.md

 ## Overview

+:bulb: Note that this is only for providing a go.mod file for the forked project.

-Splits the earth surface in a grid.
-At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Range queries.
-For more detailed description check https://sudo.hailoapp.com/services/2015/02/18/geoindex/ .
+Splits the earth's surface in a grid.
+At each cell, we can store data, such as a list of points, count of points, etc. It can do KNearest and Range queries.
+For more detailed descriptions check https://sudo.hailoapp.com/services/2015/02/18/geoindex/.

 ### Demo